 - Ensures that the parties to the grant clearly understand the terms of the grant contract agreement or grant application with a corresponding grant award notification.

-- This includes the minimum requirements and assurances that come with accepting the terms of the grant which include (but are not limited to) duties, quality and time of performance, terms of payment, etc.
+- This includes the minimum requirements and assurances that come with accepting the terms of the grant which include (but are not limited to) duties, quality and time of performance, details about the disbursement of grant payments, etc.

 - Sets up the granting agency, the grant applicants, and the grantees for success.